learningequality/kolibri-docs/docs/manage/_content.rst

   	.. image:: img/kolibri-central-server.png
 	  :alt: Select from which public channel you want to import content from.

+  * |lock-open| indicates an unlisted/private channel you have access to on Kolibri Studio
+  * |on-device| indicates a channel from which you have already imported some or all content onto your device

 #.
 Click **Select** button for the desired channel, and wait for Kolibri to display the channel information and the topic tree.
 #.
 In the **Select content** page you will see all the details of the selected channel: description, version, total size and number of learning resources, with the information weather you have some of the resources from that channel already imported on the local device.